yashmurty/Basic-Poll-App/README.md

-Repo for the Django Sample App.
+Repo for the Django Basic Poll Sample App.